3 Ways on How To Fix EFI Bootloader (BCD) Issues on Windows 10/11

 • Once there, you shall be using bootrec In here there are some options that are useful for fixing such errors.

-• This issued to write a new one compatible with windows to it without over-writing the present partition table.
+• This issued to write a new one compatible with Windows to it without overwriting the present partition table.
 This is quite a good start to repair such an error resulting from corruption.

 Bootrec /fixmbr